adam-hanna/PDQdb/README.md

-# goFastDB
+# PDQdb
-goFastDB is a read optimized, in-memory database built in goLang
+PDQdb is a read optimized, in-memory database built in goLang